750 Naval Air Squadron: Observers and Weapon Systems Officer training

-In 2011, the Jetstreams were replaced by Avenger T1 aircraft, modified Beechcraft King Air 350ERs, as part of the UK Military Flying Training System.
+In 2011, the Jetstream aircraft were replaced with Avenger T1 aircraft, modified Beechcraft King Air 350ERs, consisting of a pilot, a qualified instructor, and a trainee, but capable of accommodating up to eight individuals in a communications capacity, as part of the UK Military Flying Training System.
 The Squadron operates four commercially owned but military-registered aircraft, employing a mixture of military and civilian personnel to achieve the instructional task.
-As well as training Fleet Air Arm observers, it also trains Royal Air Force Mission Aircrew Officers and Non-commissioned Mission Aircrew.